 4. Delete Corrupted Files in Log

-Go to Steam/logs/content_log.
+Go to Steam/logs/content_log and open it.
 Scroll to the bottom of the log file, and look for a "failed to write" error, which will list the file name & path of the issue.
 Please follow the path to delete the corrupted file, and then repeat the downloading/upgrading.

 5. Check Hard Drive for Errors